Getting Started with RTD.DB

-A number of trading and analytical platforms allows updating data in Microsoft Excel.
+Several trading and analytical platforms allow updating data in Microsoft Excel.

 The platforms implement RTD or DDE servers, and the common picture looks like this:

-You may get data in Microsoft Excel using RTD or DDE formulas like this:
+You can get data in Microsoft Excel using RTD or DDE formulas like this:

 =RTD("tos.rtd",,"LAST","AAPL") =RTD("tos.rtd",,"OPEN","AAPL") =RTD("tos.rtd",,"HIGH","AAPL") =RTD("tos.rtd",,"LOW","AAPL") =RTD("tos.rtd",,"VOLUME","AAPL")

-RTD.DB acts as Microsoft Excel for such servers, however, saves data to databases:
+RTD.DB acts as Microsoft Excel for such servers.
+However, it saves data to databases:

 RTD.DB has the same formula format.

-You may specify what tables and what columns to update using formulas like this:
+You can specify what tables and what columns to update using formulas like this:

 RTD.DB includes ready-to-use formulas for several trading platforms like Thinkorswim and Trader Workstation.

-You may configure formulas for any RTD or DDE data source yourself.
+You can configure formulas for any RTD or DDE data source yourself.

 The most typical usage scenarios are

-For example, you may create a history of option data yourself loading data day-by-day.
+For example, you can create a history of option data yourself, loading data day-by-day.

-Option data history is the most expensive in the market and does not contain all fields available in trading platforms.
+Option data history is the most expensive and does not contain all fields available in trading platforms.

-For the second case, you may load all options for actively traded stocks.
+For the second case, you can load all options for actively traded stocks.

 So, RTD.DB is a great tool for traders and investors who need to accumulate real-time data in a database.